panoptes/panoptes-utils/docker/README.md

 Docker Images
 =============

-The PANOPTES utilities are available as a docker image hosted on Google Cloud Registry (GCR):
+The PANOPTES utilities are available as a docker image that can be built locally for testing purposes.
+We also use containers based off `latest` in the Google Cloud Registry (GCR):

-Image name: `gcr.io/panoptes-exp/panoptes-utils`
+Image name: `panoptes-utils`

-Tags: `latest`, `develop`, and `testing`.
+Tags: `latest` and `develop`.

 ### Tags